Skip to content

 Does she look like you?

 'She has traits of me.
 I made her slightly older but not very much.
-I've also been in politics, albeit I made it to councillor for the Labour Party of Monster municipality in Westland and never went further.
+I've also been in politics, albeit I kicked it off as a councillor for the Labour Party of Monster municipality in Westland and never went further.
 I do know the party inside out, but it is not a key novel.'

 The book begins with death.
 A dead man in the snow.
 It is a writer who once described exactly such a scene.
 Is that a writer's fear?
 That what you write will come true, is an evil prophecy?